Hot Shelter downgrades

 *The code to play the announcements is buggy and the announcements get cut off before they finish playing.
 This also happens in the Dreamcast version, but the problem got worse in SADX because the code was not adjusted for 60 FPS.
 The Sound Overhaul mod fixes both problems, and the announcements play properly at any framerate.

-All three acts of Sky Deck have some questionable texture changes.
+All three acts of Sky Deck have some texture changes.
 Some of the new textures look passable, others look less detailed and more washed out.
-The PC version suffers the most from this because the textures were mirrored and recompressed (twice):
+The PC version suffers the most from this because the textures were mirrored and recompressed:

 Act 3 has also had some retexturing work done in SADX.
 Some of the textures are recycled: for example, in the screenshots below the level piece uses a texture that is also used for the elevator in both versions of the game.
 There are also some yellow vertex colors placed sparsely around various level pieces, which arguably don’t fit the level’s theme: